vamsi-janjanam/mirrorbank/README.md

 #### Track A — Structured Fields

-**v1 baseline — DP-CTGAN:** CTGAN discriminator wrapped with Opacus `PrivacyEngine`.
-Clips per-sample gradients to norm C, adds Gaussian noise σ, charges the RDP accountant each step.
+Two interchangeable engines, selected with `--model`:

+**`dp_statistical` (default):** Per-column DP marginals — noisy histograms for continuous/datetime fields and noisy value-counts for categoricals, with support preservation so structural gaps (e.g. zero weekend wires) survive the noise.
+Fast, dependency-light (no torch), and charges the RDP accountant directly. *Limitation:* models columns independently, so cross-column correlations are not preserved — the correlation-distance fidelity check will often fail on highly-correlated schemas.

+**`dp_ctgan`:** A from-scratch CTGAN whose discriminator (the only network that touches real data) is wrapped with the Opacus `PrivacyEngine` — per-sample gradient clipping + Gaussian noise, charged to the RDP accountant.
+The generator trains normally and consumes zero budget.
+Preserves correlations better but needs `torch` + `opacus` and yields looser ε on small datasets.

-**v2 upgrade — DP-TabDDPM:** Denoising diffusion model for mixed-type tabular data.
-Outperforms CTGAN/TVAE on fidelity and is more stable under DP-SGD (single training objective — no adversarial instability).
+**v2 upgrade (planned) — DP-TabDDPM:** Denoising diffusion model for mixed-type tabular data.
+More stable under DP-SGD (single training objective — no adversarial instability).

 #### Track B — Free-Text Fields (Vocab Sampler)